Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/text_watermark/README.md

-# Sample - Apply a text watermark to PDF using PHP
+# Sample - Apply a text watermark to PDF or MS Office documents using PHP

-The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to apply a text watermark to a PDF file.
+The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to apply a text watermark to a PDF or MS Office documents.

 Additional sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).